 The target occupancy level is 98-99%.
-As such the directors are satisfied that the the occupancy noted above is within tolerable limits for the recovery of credit extended to the Company and Group.
-In addition, the Company and Group met its on-loan obligations in the period.
+As such the directors are satisfied that the occupancies noted above are within tolerable limits for the recovery of credit extended to the company.
+In addition, the Group met its on-loan obligations in the period.